ABOUT THE ARTIST

 She has a bachelor’s degree in Economics from Budapest University.
-She specialized in international trade and law.
 She was a student of professor Istvan Nemeskürty and received a diploma in 1977 as a filmmaker, a film producer, and a film writer.
-She also studied art at the Art Students League of New York between 1980-1982.
+She also studied art at the Art Students League of New York between 1980 and 1982.

-Nagy is already internationally acclaimed as one of the first environmental artists who questioned how unchecked pollution threatens our water, soil, and air quality.
+Today, Nagy is internationally acclaimed as one of the first environmental artists who questioned how unchecked pollution threatens our water, soil, and air quality.
 Her works mix traditional art and technology.
 They stand as poetic contemplations about the environmental consequences of the industry.

 She is married and a member of the Yale Club and The National Arts Club in New York City.

 Publications: Tale of the Clock 1995 (with 42 artworks)